michami/MBR/README.md

 Each step of progress should also have some other potential task.

-The progress **TN** is rolled directly, not vs any trait.
-The roll cannot be pushed with any traits.
-A **TN 5** would mean you need to roll a **5** or higher to progress.
-The **TN** can be lowered by taking actions, finding items, use of a relevant background, etc. For example, finding a map of a maze, presenting a person with something they want, or having a charismatic background.
+The progress **DC** is rolled directly, not vs any trait.
+The roll cannot be pushed by spending tokens.
+The **DC** can be lowered by taking actions, finding items, use of a relevant background, etc. For example, finding a map of a maze, presenting a person with something they want, or having a charismatic background.

-For every **2** you roll over **TN**, you can remove an additional **1** token from the progress.
+For every **2** you roll over **DC**, you can remove an additional **1** token from the remaining progress.

 ### Example, Running a maze:

 The maze has **10** progress points.
-Each point of progress is a **TN 3** roll.
+Each point of progress is a **DC 3** roll.
 (Fairly easy maze, you'll get through it eventually) After each roll to progress, roll a die to see what you see based on the dungeon generation rules.
 If you find a secret passage, you automatically advance one progress point.
 The presence of monsters prevents you from resting, but the monsters are low level.

-After dealing with the current room, roll on a **TN 3** to see if you can remove a progress point.
+After dealing with the current room, roll on a **DC 3** to see if you can remove a progress point.
 Once you reach 0 points, you reach your destination.

 # Relationships

 Relationships work like other progressions.
 Start with **5** progress tokens.
 If at any time you reach **10** tokens, the relationship level moves away from the direction you're trying to go.
 If you reach **0** tokens, you succeed in moving the relationship in the direction you're trying to go.

-Each relationship type (friend, romantic, enemy) has 4 levels as listed below.
+Each relationship type (friend, romantic, enemy) has **4** levels as listed below.
 Your progress can either be to raise or lower the current level.
 For example, lowing the enemy level, or raising the romantic level.
 Some events in your story may cause you to roll to lower or raise the current level outside of a normal attempt.

 Each progress attempt is the result of some action or event.
-You gamble a number of progress points on some event, then after the outcome of the event is played out, then the **TN** of the roll is calculated and the roll made.
+You gamble a number of progress points on some event, then after the outcome of the event is played out, then the **DC** of the roll is calculated and the roll made.

 Don't forget, this is a story, role play all attempts with as much details as you can, and after you make your roll, role play what went right or wrong to explain the outcome.